Jambi uprising: Prelude

 On 10 April 1885, Sultan Mahalin died, marking the start of a series of disturbances.
-On the evening of the 23 May, while state officials were starting to become integrated accepted into society, and a political party was being formed at a state society, two armed men entered and opened fire.
+On the evening of 23 May, while state officials were starting to become integrated accepted into society, and a political party was being formed at a state society, two armed men entered and opened fire.
 The Officer of Health, Dr. Heycop ten Ham was killed, while the Second Lieutenant Buenink and the dispatcher Jackson, were seriously injured.
 Buenink later died of his injuries.
 Both perpetrators were sent by Panglima Poetih, a man already suspected of the murder of Assistant Resident, Van Amstel te Benkoelen.
 Panglima Petih allegedly named those he wanted killed first, then ordered the murderers to continue firing.
 They managed to escape before security forces could capture them.

 As soon as the news of the murder reached Palembang, the paddle steamer MS Soembing, commanded by Lieutenant Commander A. van Hengel departed Palembang with the Resident, the military commander and a group of soldiers and other doctors on board.
 Upon arrival of the Resident, the murderers were found and arrested, and Panglima Poetih was captured.
 After the extradition, the Resident and military commander returned to Palembang, while the MS Soembing remained stationed in front of Jambi.
 On the morning of 27 August, the political agent in Jambi, W.A.
-Palm, brought news that in the night of the 21 and 22 August, about 300 armed Jambinese had been spotted.
+Palm, brought news that in the night of 21 and 22 August, about 300 armed Jambinese had been spotted.
 The MS Soembing immediately returned to Palembang to collect more soldiers and strengthen the defences in Jambi.
 On the morning of 28 August, at approximately 4 a.m., approximately 60 armed Jambinese attacked.
 The military commander in Jambi, Captain P.D.W.
 Wilken had taken precautionary measures, to prepare for the attack.
 The attack party was led by Raden Anom, who was married to Taha's niece.
 He was told by Taha that they were to fight against the occupation of Jambi because the firearms, cannons and other weapons could not be used anywhere else anyway.
 They continuously shot at Dutch troops throughout the month of September.